ryan-sheridan/noReactions/README.md

 # noReactions
-remove reactions view from story's on instagram.
+## remove reactions view from story's on instagram.

+# noReactions